masupert/BeyondTheTorchlight/Combat.md

 # Combat
-Combat is expected to occur one to two times per play session, but should not be considered as a result of most Encounters that the players will come into contact with.
+Combat is expected to occur one to two times per play session, but should not be considered as a preferred result of most *Encounters*.

 Combat is dangerous, especially in a world where access to a place to rest and heal could be days away.

-Combat is meant to be a dramatic event for the group and the results of combat

 ## Initiation

 Is anyone surprised?
 Initiative